 In context of the ongoing problem of art theft—not just in Nepal, but worldwide—this project contributes to dialog about the international art trade and increases public awareness about the cultural significance of Nepal’s sculptures.
 In Nepal, the website and exhibitions provide a forum for people to acknowledge losses of their deities and exchange ideas on preserving what remains.
 After being shown in Nepal, the exhibition is intended to travel to public libraries, museums, and universities worldwide, offering visual and cultural context to sculptures that many people would otherwise only see in museums.
 People outside of Nepal will have the opportunity to see stolen sculptures in their original context, read narratives shared by the communities where the sculptures originate, and engage in the larger conversation about the intersection of art, faith, and the trade of cultural property.
 The interdisciplinarity and visual basis of this project make it easily accessible to the general public in Nepal and worldwide.

 Project Background and Acknowledgments

-The artist has worked independently on this project part-time 2010-2012 and full-time since August 2012, but the work is primarily self-funded.
-Suggestions for sponsorship in order to continue the expansion of this project and allow opportunities for a traveling exhibition are greatly appreciated.
-Contact Joy Lynn Davis at email@example.com.
+Suggestions for sponsorship in order to continue the expansion of this project and allow opportunities for the paintings and research to travel are greatly appreciated!
+Contact Joy Lynn Davis at joylynndavis @ yahoo.com.